-In addition to corporate philanthropy initiatives, we engage in sponsorship initiatives in sailing and in women’s football.
+In addition to corporate philanthropy initiatives, we engage in sponsorship initiatives in sport and in women’s football.
 These partnerships set up at the Group level have repercussions at the local level with sponsorship actions for local clubs.

 Common Ground®: an approach based on openness and dialogue

 Through Common Ground®, Arkema has committed to a resolutely innovative approach to building relationships between the Company, its industrial sites and their ecosystem.
 Community relations through front-line communication enable us to open up our plants to the outside world and establish genuine relations of trust with all our stakeholders.